geoffreysessums/Beep/README.md

 ## Description

-A Python program that executes source code for the BEEP programming language, a made-up language that a business will use for data transformations to provide RESTful services.
+A Python program that executes source code for the BEEP programming language, a made-up language.

 ## What I Learned